- Holidays and Celebrations

 Do teenage boys like getting clothes for Christmas?

-Or for the fan of the Walking Dead tv series - this show was actually based on the graphic novels!
-If you are not familiar with graphic novels yet, it is simply...comics acceptable for adults.
-The Walking Dead show follows these graphic novels for a short while before taking off in it's own direction, which leaves a multitude of plots to discover when you pick up the graphic novel!
+- The Walking Dead - for the fans of the Walking Dead, this TV series was actually based on the graphic novels!
+Graphic novels are simply...larger comics geared more for adults.
+The Walking Dead show follows these graphic novels for a short while before taking off in it's own direction, leaving a multitude of plots to discover when you pick up the graphic novel!
+Geared for an older teen or adult, look for Walking Dead Book 1 or Walking Dead Compendium 1 (a collection of the first twelve comic books).

 - The Martian by Andy Weir - a well written novel that has now been turned into a movie!